 Whether this search option is allowed is defined in OPAC Maintenance (Options)

-The option "Traverse Down Term Hierarchy" is enabled using System Configuration Maintenance (Common Settings)
+Whether this option (Traverse Down Term Hierarchy) is enabled is specified in System Configuration Maintenance (Common Settings)

 Tick the relevant option before searching.

 Date fields enable a period, a range of dates or a specific date to be searched.